no more guesswork

 Timber Log Roll Edging 1.8m × 150mm Contain bark on paths and borders Amazon

-Hardwood Chips 30–60mm Bulk Bag Long-lasting paths and driveways — 3–5 year lifespan Amazon
+Hardwood Chips 30–60mm Bulk Bag Long-lasting paths and driveways (3–5 year lifespan) Amazon

-Links above are affiliate links — we may earn a small commission at no extra cost to you.
+Links above are affiliate links: as an Amazon Associate we earn from qualifying purchases, at no extra cost to you.

-Where to Buy Bark Chippings in the UK
+Where to Buy: Bark Chippings UK 2026